RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 * HTTP 3xx redirects RTMP to another stream whose name is taken from `Location` HTTP response header.
 If new stream name is started with `rtmp://` then remote relay is created instead.
-Relays require that IP address is specified instead of domain name and only works with nginx versions greater than 1.3.10.
+Relays require that IP address is specified instead of domain name and only work with nginx versions greater than 1.3.10.
 * Otherwise RTMP connection is dropped